Main Content start here

 Advancement in technology

 Technological advancements form the backbone of Vietnam’s telemedicine growth.
 With 80% internet adoption and 90% mobile access, digital healthcare is becoming mainstream.
-However, mountainous terrain still challenges service stability in rural regions.
-Hospitals like Bach Mai and Cho Ray have launched telemedicine services to reduce overcrowding, offering appointment scheduling, video consultations, and EHR integration to support full medical record digitization by 2025.
+However, mountainous terrain continues to challenge service stability in rural regions.
+Hospitals like Bach Mai and Cho Ray have launched telemedicine services to reduce overcrowding, offering appointment scheduling, video consultations, and EHR integration to support full digitization of medical records by 2025.

 Remote monitoring via wearables and health apps like Mi Fitness enables continuous patient tracking outside hospitals.
 AI technologies improve diagnostic accuracy, speed, and treatment personalization, while blockchain ensures secure, transparent data storage and sharing.
 Robotics enable remote medical exams and surgical assistance, expanding telemedicine capabilities.

 Government-supported initiatives, such as the “Doctor for Everyone” project with UNDP and KOFIH, invested USD 3.2 million in telemedicine software and training.
-These innovations allow healthcare providers to deliver efficient, secure, and high-quality care to all regions of Vietnam, driving rapid market expansion.
+These innovations enable healthcare providers to deliver efficient, secure, high-quality care across all regions of Vietnam, driving rapid market expansion.

 Download Free Sample Report